mlx93/MessageAI/memory_bank/05_current_codebase_state.md

 - Re-import anytime to find newly registered friends
 - Contact avatars with initials
 - Direct chat button for each contact
+- **Swipe-to-delete** for ALL contacts (app users + invited users) ⭐ FIXED

 **Re-Import Enhancement (NEW):**
 - Button always visible (not hidden after first import)
 - Shows "Scanning your contacts for app users..." during import
 - Allows users to refresh contact list anytime
 - Handles permission denied gracefully

+**Swipe-to-Delete Enhancement (FIXED Oct 22, 2025):**
+- Works for both app users and invited contacts ("Not on aiMessage")
+- Red delete button revealed on left swipe (40px threshold)
+- Tap delete to remove from Firestore contacts subcollection
+- Gesture constraints: 10px horizontal activation, fails on 10px vertical
+- Search results (not in contacts) excluded from swipe gesture
+- Fixed by removing `disabled` prop that blocked touch events

 ---